course-dprep/Best-cities-to-rent-an-Airbnb-during-the-week/data/rawdata/readme.txt

 2. Composition of dataset (what's in the data?)

-Simulated data.
+Simulated data

 3. Collection process (how was the data collected?)

-Data is downloaded from web.
+Data is downloaded from web!
 See src/data-preparation/download_data.R.

 4. Preprocessing/cleaning/labeling (how was the data cleaned, if at all?)